magpie-ea/magpie-site/getting-started/deployment.markdown

 ```

 You can then run the experiment by opening `index.html` in the browser in your local machine, and invite participants to finish the experiment.

+(Of course, if the machine on which the experiment is run has internet connection, you can still specify `directLink` as the `deployMethod`, and the results will be submitted to the online server instead.
+This way you won't need to additionally run a local server.)

 ### Backend
 This time, the server needs to be deployed on the local machine instead of online.
 To simplify the deployment, [Docker](https://www.docker.com/) is used.
 Please refer to [the documentation](https://b-a-b-e.github.io/babe_site/docs/deployment.html#local-server-deployment-instructions-with-docker) for detailed deployment instructions.